 A multicenter clinical trial, led by Wanda Phipatanakul, MD, MS, of the Division of Allergy & Immunology at Boston Children’s Hospital, now aims to test whether the anti-IgE drug omalizumab (Xolair) can short-circuit this process.

-The double-blind, randomized trial, supported by a seven-year, $20 million Asthma Prevention Grant from the NIH’s National Institute of Allergy and Infectious Diseases (NIAID), will enroll 250 wheezy 2- and 3-year-olds with a positive allergy test.
+The randomized, double-blind Preventing Asthma in High Risk Kids (PARK) trial is supported by a seven-year, $20 million Asthma Prevention Grant from the NIH’s National Institute of Allergy and Infectious Diseases (NIAID).
+By its end, it will enroll 250 wheezy 2- and 3-year-olds with a positive allergy test.
 The children will receive either Xolair or placebo and will be followed for four years — two years on the treatment, then two years off — to see what proportion of each group develops active asthma as defined by NIAID.

 “People have tried to prevent asthma, but no one has been successful,” says Phipatanakul.
 “The most well done study to date, published in 2006 in The New England Journal of Medicine, tried to prevent asthma in preschoolers using inhaled steroids.
 The steroids helped while the children were treated, but they didn’t work for prevention.”